vmsmith/CookBook/soup_mussel.md

 4. Add 1.5 liters of water and bring to a boil
 5. Add saffron, half of the mussels, salt, pepper, and piment d'Éplette
 6. Cover and cook for about 45 minutes over medium heat
 7. Pass through a vegetable mill or blender
+8. Add remaining mussels and let boil for a few minutes
+9. At the last moment, add 2 or 3 spoons of fresh cream
+10. Serve with fried croutons and grated Gruyere cheese